 For Dry Stools and Intestines

-The slippery elm and licorice are soluble fibers, which help to form a viscous layer between the intestinal wall and potential irritants.
-When the gut gets stressed and dry it must be shielded and lubricated naturally with herbs.
+The slippery elm and licorice are soluble fibers that help to form a viscous layer between the intestinal wall and potential irritants.
+When the gut gets dry, it must be shielded and lubricated.
 These slimy fibers, in combination with the triphala blend, support the reset of healthy bowel function and are easy to quickly wean off once elimination is balanced.

-To activate the other herbs you need to bring water to the intestines as quickly as possible after digesting them.
+To activate the other herbs in Elim 1, you need to bring water to the intestines as quickly as possible after digesting them.
 A small amount of psyllium attracts just enough water to the other herbs to activate them and allow them to effectively lubricate the intestinal mucosa and gut.

 Important Note: When constipation lingers for three weeks or more, get a check-up just to make sure a medical condition isn’t causing the problem.
 Also see your doctor if: